morganoleary/Friends-Trivia-Quiz/README.md

 - Testing and debugging occured in DevTools throughout the duration of the creation of this quiz.
 - The quiz was tested on Google Chrome, Microsoft Edge, Safari and mobile phones to ensure the quiz's responsiveness and appearance remained consistent throughout each.

+### Manual Testing - added for resubmission:
+While making the necessary adjustments needed for this resubmission, the following additional testing was carried out:
+- The quiz was taken to consider the timer and checked to make sure the timer resets with each question shown
+- Incorrect answers were chosen to ensure the correct message is displayed on the results page
+- Correct answers were chosen to ensure the correct message is displayed on the results page
+- The timer was allowed to run out of time to ensure the alert message showed and the incorrect score was incremented
+- The link to the home page was tested from the quiz page and works to restart the quiz from scratch
+- The link to the home page was tested from the results page and works to restart the quiz from scratch
+- The form was tested and submitted and successfully works using the form dump to show the users input

-### Unfixed Bugs:
+### Bugs/Unfixed Bugs:
-- The 404 page still consists of horizontal scrolling and the image does not fit the screensize.
-I have tried cropping the image as this makes the 404 page comedic, as I intended!
-I could remove the image completely, but wanted to show that I tried multiple ways to fix the scrolling issue.
+- The 404 page initially consisted of major scrolling issues as I did not have time to figure out how to fix this completely before the first submission.
 I have multiple commits to try adjusting the image size on the 404 page as the changes can only be seen in the deployed site of this quiz.
+- After pushing to GitHub multiple times to see the deployed version of this page, I was advised by tutor suppot that I could add /404.html to the end of my local server running the project to view the 404 page.
+- The 404 page now has no excess scrolling as I updated the viewport meta data, as I did in the index.html file.
+This solved all excess scrolling issues!

 ## Resubmission Feedback
 To follow the assessment criteria for this project, I have made adjustments to my code to complete the requirements: